pycurl/pycurl/INSTALL.rst

     python setup.py --with-[openssl|gnutls|nss|mbedtls] install

-Note: as of PycURL 7.21.5, setup.py accepts ``--with-openssl`` option to indicate that libcurl is built against OpenSSL. ``--with-ssl`` is an alias for ``--with-openssl`` and continues to be accepted for backwards compatibility.
+Note: as of PycURL 7.21.5, setup.py accepts ``--with-openssl`` option to indicate that libcurl is built against OpenSSL/LibreSSL/BoringSSL.
+``--with-ssl`` is an alias
+for ``--with-openssl`` and continues to be accepted for backwards compatibility.

 You can also ask ``setup.py`` to obtain SSL backend information from installed